Life of a limited liability partnership (LLP)

 The difference between a member and a designated member and the responsibilities of the LLP’s members is covered in our guide on limited liability partnerships incorporation and names.

-2.1 Changes to the members
+2.1 Changes to the LLP’s members

-These registers will be kept from the incorporation of your LLP or if your LLP was incorporated prior to 1 October 2009 from that date.
-Whenever there is a change to a member’s details, or the LLP appoints or terminates the appointment of a member, you must update these registers.
+When there is a change to a member’s details, or if the LLP appoints or terminates the appointment of a member, you must tell Companies House within 14 days of the change.

 - Appointment of an individual member – LL AP01